-If you’re in a relationship with a sex addict, you may find that you would like your partner to get sober from not just sex, but from alcoholism, compulsive gambling, compulsive spending, drug addiction, etc. And rightfully so, as many sex addicts are multiply addicted.
+If you’re in a relationship with a sex addict, you may find that you would like your partner to get sober from not just sex, but from alcoholism, drug addiction, compulsive gambling, compulsive spending, etc. And rightfully so, as many sex addicts are multiply addicted.

 This fact is hardly surprising when you understand the basic nature of addiction—that addicts don’t use to feel good, they use to feel less.
 Whatever the addiction, the underlying motivation is the same.
 Your addicted partner wants to control what he or she is feeling.
 And addictive substances and behaviors all happily oblige by altering brain chemistry in ways that temporarily distract your addicted partner from stress, emotional discomfort, depression, anxiety, boredom, loneliness, etc.

 Admittedly, a few addicts are purists, sticking with their drug or behavior of choice no matter what.
 For instance, your partner might compulsively use porn but never drink, use drugs, or engage in any other addictive behaviors.
-If so, that’s great and you’ve only got one addiction to deal with.
-But sex addiction is usually part of a larger addictive pattern.
+If so, that’s great and there is only one addiction to deal with.
+But sex addiction is often part of a larger addictive pattern.
 It’s possible that your partner is what we sometimes refer to as a “garbage can user,” ingesting whatever addictive substance or engaging in whatever addictive behavior is available, as long as it creates the escapist neurochemical rush that he or she seeks.

 With sex addicts, stimulant drugs like cocaine and methamphetamine are often the secondary drug of choice.
 Typically, these drugs are used in conjunction with sexual activity because they allow users to be sexual for several hours (or even days) at a time—especially if the addict is male and erection enhancers like Viagra, Levitra, and Cialis are also being used.